microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/scaled_deployment/configuration_manager_scaled_runscript/_index.md

 The following README will guide you on how to connect an Windows machine to Azure Arc with a PowerShell script using Configuration Manager.

-This guide assumes that you already have an installation of Microsoft Configuration Manager, at least one Windows server client connecting to it and a basic understanding of the product.
+This guide assumes that you already have an installation of Microsoft Configuration Manager, at least one active Windows server client and a basic understanding of the product.
 ## Prerequisites

 * Make sure you have all the Configuration Manager [pre-requisites](https://docs.microsoft.com/mem/configmgr/apps/deploy-use/create-deploy-scripts#prerequisites) in place to use the "Run Script" feature.